Han325/tdd-analysis-tool/README.md

 3. **Test Validity**: Valid tests must:
    - Contain some kind of assertions
    - Not be abstract test classes
-   - Has a filename containing the phase "test" (or other variations)
+   - Has a filename containing the phrase "test" (or other variations)

 ### Methodology